Shopping for home insurance? Waiting until you move may cost you money

 Shopping for and comparing home insurance quotes, even if you’re not buying a new house, can allow you to assess your current needs and decide if your policy and company can fulfill those needs.
 Even if you chose the best home insurance company for your needs when you initially purchased your home, your needs may have changed.
 Perhaps you need to find a lower rate, a specialty coverage option or a local agent.

-But many homeowners purchase a policy when they buy their house and neglect to review their coverage needs.
-Stephen Crewdson, Senior Director for J.D.
-Power, told Bankrate that there is “anecdotal evidence that you’re more likely to shop when you’re buying a home than just any average day.”
+But many homeowners purchase a policy when they first buy their house and neglect to review their coverage needs over time.
+Stephen Crewdson, J.D.
+Power senior director of Insurance Business Intelligence, told Bankrate that there is “anecdotal evidence that you’re more likely to shop when you’re buying a home than just any average day.”
 This means that existing home insurance policyholders could be missing out on an opportunity to find better coverage.

 Should you shop for home insurance even if you aren’t buying a house?

 It certainly can’t hurt.
-Karen Collins, Assistant Vice President of Personal Lines for the American Property and Casualty Insurance Association, confirms this, saying “there are only benefits associated with shopping for homeowners insurance.”
+Karen Collins, vice president of Property and Environmental for the American Property and Casualty Insurance Association, confirms this, saying “there are only benefits associated with shopping for homeowners insurance.”

 “Shopping for homeowners insurance isn’t just for when you’re moving homes,” Burgess says.
 “If you’re dissatisfied with your current homeowners insurance provider — or just curious if there’s a better deal out there — it’s worth shopping around to get a sense of your options.”